-The main goal of this assignment is to develop in students transversal skills applied to a specific topic in the Curricular Unit Advanced Architectures: the methodology on the characterization of the performance bottlenecks on a computing platform and/or on the code profiling and its performance analysis on that platform.
+The main goal of this assignment is to develop transversal skills applied to a specific topic in the Curricular Unit Advanced Architectures: the methodology to identify and characterize the performance bottlenecks on a computing platform through code profiling and to evaluate the platform performance when executing a case study.

-The development of these skills will be achieved through training in literature search, reading & interpreting scientific papers, planning experimental work, synthesizing relevant information, writing a short essay on a given theme and a short (15 min) oral communication and discussion of the results (dates do be defined later).
+The development of these skills will be achieved through training in literature search, reading & interpreting scientific papers, planning experimental work, synthesizing relevant information, writing a short essay on a given theme and presenting a short (15 min) oral communication and discussion of the work outcomes (in January, to be defined later).

-You should start by reading the documentation on the performance model Roofline (already supplied, see the class summaries), the Amdahl law applied to heterogeneous multicore platforms and the respective Gustafson extension to this law.
+The work should start by reading the documentation on the performance model Roofline (already supplied, see the summaries), the Amdahl law applied to heterogeneous multicore platforms and the respective Gustafson extension to this law.

 The next step is to get acquainted with one of the most popular portable interfaces to hardware performance counters on current processor architectures (in the form of a library), the Performance API (PAPI), by reading the paper that addresses this approach.
+The use of the Intel VTune Profiler and/or Intel Advisor is also advised when it may enrich the performance analysis.